stefanofa/awesome/README.md

 ## Lua

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

+## Jinja

+*   [hauben/ansible-play-strapi](https://github.com/hauben/ansible-play-strapi) - Ansible play with several roles to deploy the headless CMS Strapi on Amazon AWS (EC2, VPC, RDS, S3)

+## SCSS

+*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.

+## C\#

+*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
+See https://coding-horror.github.io/basic-computer-games/